18goldr/qmk_userspace/README.md

 ## Flash through QMK-Toolbox
 To flash, hold down the button on the back of the Iris board.
 This puts it into DFU mode.

+# TODO
+- Pressing a bunch of home row mods at once triggers a bunch of programs... wonder if it's possible to work around this
+- Add a mouse layer for when i want to work one handed
+- Set second thumb key to control and first thumb key to meta for emacs.
+  - Is it possible to do this if a specific program is open?